XUBOI2806/MarioGame/docs/design_doc.md

 both follow the Dependency Inversion Principle by implementing the behaviour interface as the addition of other behaviours will follow the same principles.

+####Changes
+Instead of Toad holding the items, a new Purchasable Item, which will be implemented through an interface called Purchasable, will be instantly added when the actor successfully trades with Toad.
+A WalletManager, which keeps track of the actor's balance will be checked if the transaction was successful or not.
+This WalletManager will be able to keep track of multiple actor's balances through a HashMap.
+No behaviour was actually needed to be implemented in this design as the allowableActions function could be used to ensure that Toad was the only one that could have the specific action targeted towards him.
+An Utils class was also implemented to hold the final price values of the items.

 ##Req 6
 ###Toad's Monologue
 Similar to the behaviour in Req 5, Toad and the interact behaviour and action will be implemented.